-7.4.13 Hop It
+5.4.13 Hop It

 The Hop It plug-in is a utility plug-in which connects the specific design with a hop.

-It is used when the designs (e.g. labels, regions etc) were not generated from the hop you want to connect them to (or from no hop at all).
+It is used when the designs (for example, labels, regions etc.) were not generated from the hop you want to connect them to (or from no hop at all).

-A Note: This plug-in is located in: Plugins -> Container plug-ins -> Maps\Adv
+Note: This plug-in is located in: Plugins -> Container plug-ins -> Maps\Adv